HPI-BP2017N2/Cache/README.md

 - URLCLEANER_IP: The URI of the URL-Cleaner

 #### Component properties
-- categoryMappingLevel: Depth of the parent category of an offer stored by idealo that should be stored.
+- categoryMappingLevel: Depth of the parent category of an idealo offer that should be stored.

 ## How it works
 1. The cache receives a request to download the offers of one shop.
 If already downloading, the following steps will be skipped.